-Otter Pass is launching a new series “How to Talk to Your Kid about My Kid.”
-Every parent has had that moment when your precious child says EXACTLY the wrong thing and hurts or embarrasses another kid.
+Every parent has that moment: your precious child says EXACTLY the wrong thing and hurts or embarrasses another kid.
 This series aims to help you avoid that through practical tips for thoughtful conversations in your home.
-This week, co-founders Jonathan and Jessica Goudeau give you some ideas for how to teach your non-adopted kids about adoption.
+Co-founders Jonathan and Jessica Goudeau give you some ideas for how to teach your non-adopted kids about adoption.

 It happens every few months.
 Some kid on the playground watches us go tell our daughter that she has five more minutes to play and then turns to our kid: “Wait, THAT’S your dad?
 He doesn’t look like you!”